Skip to main content

 Dependencies of shared assets (related workflows, datasets) are not automatically shared.
 You need to explicitly share any dependencies required to work with the assets.

-Assets inside shared folders inherit the folder’s sharing permissions; however, if a folder is unshared, its assets may remain shared unless they are explicitly unshared..
+Assets inside shared folders inherit the folder’s sharing permissions.
+However, if a folder is unshared, its assets may remain shared unless they are explicitly unshared.

 Example 2.
-Sharing a Folder - example
+Example: Sharing a Folder

 User A shares Folder A with User B (Viewer permission).
 If Folder A contains Asset X, User B gains Viewer access to Asset X automatically.